cmu-delphi/delphidocs/README.md

 status](https://www.r-pkg.org/badges/version/delphidocs)](https://CRAN.R-project.org/package=delphidocs)
 <!-- badges: end -->

-`{delphidocs}` provides a custom pkgdown template for CMU Delphi packages.
+`{delphidocs}` provides a custom pkgdown template for Delphi packages.
 Please don’t use it for your own package, but feel free to modify it for your own purposes.

 Inspired by [rotemplate](https://github.com/ropensci-org/rotemplate).